DayneSorvisto/characteristic-function-library/README.md

 # Set random seed for reproducibility and probability of Heads and Tails for a coin toss experiment.
 # Note: You can substitute coin toss experiment for any random process with parameters of your choice.
-sigma = 1
 pr_heads = 0.4
 pr_tails = 0.6

 random.seed(123)

-# Generate a training dataset of size N (custom data generation method)
+# Generate a training dataset of size N (custom data generation method).
+This can be any tensor.
 X_train = np.array(...)  # Replace with your custom data generation code

 # Estimate probability mass function using appropriate methods
 # For example, kernel density estimation or any other technique

-char = compute_char(X_train)
+char = char.fit(X_train)

-# Reverse the process with the inverse transform.
-For example, estimate probability of events using discrete characteristic function
+# This process is reversible, we can recover the original distribution.
+Reverse the process with the inverse transform.
 # This proves the process worked as expected
 p, q = [proba(x, char, 2) for x in range(2)]